Shubham96681/Farmer-marketplace/SETUP.md

 2. **Clear Cache:** Clear browser cache if you see old frontend code
 3. **Hot Reload:** Both servers support hot reload - changes will reflect automatically
 4. **API Testing:** Use the Swagger UI at `http://localhost:8002/docs` to test API endpoints
+5. **User Management:**
+   - Use `python check_users.py` to see all users and their status
+   - Use `python create_demo_users.py` to create demo users (safe to run multiple times)
+6. **Demo Users:** Demo users are auto-created on startup via `start.bat`, or run `python create_demo_users.py` manually
+7. **Login Debugging:**
+   - Check the backend console window (FarmConnect Backend) for detailed login attempt logs
+   - Logs show: user lookup, password verification, verification status, and specific error messages

 ## Project Structure